 This host has ten years of industry experience, and it offers VPS hosting, shared hosting, cloud hosting, dedicated servers, and domain registration.

 Features and Ease of Use

 GermanVPS’s three shared hosting services — Personal, Business, and Enterprise — provide unlimited disk space, unlimited monthly bandwidth, unlimited email accounts, one hosted domain, and five MySQL databases.
 They also include these features as standard:

 - Free domain (with annual billing)

 GermanVPS provides the Plesk control panel to manage all aspects of your hosting, including website files, FTP accounts, email accounts, domains, and more.
 This control panel includes a one-click installer for popular content management and other applications, including WordPress, Joomla, Drupal, Magento, PrestaShop, OpenCart, phpBB, and Typo3.

-If you don’t want a CMS-backed website, and you’re not up for coding a website for scratch, you can create a professional-looking web presence with the free website builder.
-It’s easy for almost anyone to customize one of the website templates via a user-friendly drag-and-drop interface.
+You can create a professional-looking web presence with the free website builder if you don’t want a CMS-backed website and you’re not up for coding a website from scratch.
+Almost anyone can easily customize one of the website templates via a user-friendly drag-and-drop interface.